-Watercress, a.k.a.
-Nasturtium officinale You've probably heard of it, maybe even seen it in a nice grocery store, but, if you're unfamiliar with harvesting your own watercress or cooking with it in general, I hope I can share a couple points to help you enjoy it.
+Watercress, Nasturtium officinale is one of the most consumed wild plants in the world.
+You've probably heard of it, maybe even seen it in a nice grocery store, but, if you're unfamiliar with harvesting your own watercress or cooking with it, I'll help you positively identify, harvest, and enjoy it.

 Before I hopefully inspire you to try some or propagate some in your nearby pond, know that watercress can be a bit invasive, and will take over streams and ponds.